DT-50/kollusion/README.md

 # kollusion

-kollusion is a project made by me (odyssey) in which I learn how to properly make an overlay.
+~~kollusion is a project made by me (odyssey) in which I learn how to properly make an overlay.~~

-currently, this project isn't much, but I have plans in the next coming months to get a working product for everyone.
+~~currently, this project isn't much, but I have plans in the next coming months

+take this pasted shit jesus christ i think theres an aimbot in here too

 # features